anhinga/julia-notebooks/flux-may-2021/animation-of-may-23-run/README.md

 Otherwise, the default "in-page svg graph" works just fine.

 See the resulting graph at `loss-curve.png`.
-Note that we stopped doing steps when the loss stopped confidently decreasing, so we don't know if it would go all the way to zero.
+Note that we stopped doing steps when the loss stopped confidently decreasing, so we did not know if it would go all the way to zero.

-At the same time, at the level we achieved the target image `Gray.(p_m_im0_warped_norm)` is visually indistinguishable from `Gray.(value3(m_im0))` (the method used to compare two very similar images visually is too display them rapidly one after another, then changes should be visible, even when they are not visible side-by-side; so I have not seen any differences using this method).
+At the same time, at the loss level we have achieved, the target image `Gray.(p_m_im0_warped_norm)` have been visually indistinguishable from `Gray.(value3(m_im0))` (the method used to compare two very similar images visually is to display them rapidly one after another, then changes should be visible, even when they are not visible side-by-side; I have not detected any differences between these two images using this method).